gornskew/lisply-mcp/BACKEND-REQS.md

 - `/lisply/lisp-eval`: Endpoint for evaluating Lisp expressions
 - `/lisply/tools/list`: Endpoint that returns a list of available tools

+Note: The endpoint prefix (`/lisply/`) can be configured in the MCP wrapper, but backends should support this as the default.

 ### 2. Lisp Evaluation Protocol

 The backend must support Lisp code evaluation through the `/lisply/lisp-eval` endpoint with the following characteristics: